labajt/uxdExercises/README.md

 # uxdExercises
-This Repo contains the sollutions for the UXD asssignment.
+This Repo contains the solutions for the UXD assignment.

-## Prerequisits
+## prerequisites
-Please make surw you have the latest verion of Node.js installed.
+Please make sure you have the latest version of Node.js installed.